COVID-19 CURRENT INFORMATION

 There are many useful resources for rowers on-line.
 Our advice is to start with the USRowing website, which strives for consistency in its approach.

-The following pair of videos are a sample of what's available--covering, not coincidentally, some useful topics.
+The following pair of videos are a sample of what's available--covering, not coincidentally, some very basics.